Should we translate the Bible into a gender-inclusive language?

 Where are the women?

 It is obvious to see that when in the original text we read “man” or “men”, the authors often meant “everyone”.
-Some translations try to stay as closely as possible to the original version but use a gender-inclusive language to include women (transforming “every man” into “everyone” or “every person”, even if it not in the Greek or Hebrew version).
+Some translations try to stay as closely as possible to the original version but use a gender-inclusive language to include women (transforming “every man” into “everyone” or “every person”).

 As an example, in the Holman Christian Standard Bible, for 1 Thessalonians 4:10, we can read: “We encourage you, brothers.” (following the original Greek).
 In the New International Version Bible we can read: “We urge you, brothers and sisters.”